Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Learning a Value-Selection Heuristic Inside a Solver

-An experimental analysis of this new reward scheme (\textit{propagation-based reward}) is carried out for the \textit{maximum cut}, \textit{graph coloring}, and \textit{maximum independent set} problems.
+An experimental analysis of this new reward scheme (\textit{propagation-based reward}) is carried out for the \textit{graph coloring}, \textit{maximum cut}, and \textit{maximum independent set} problems; we look at the quality of the solution found after a single dive in the search tree.
 As a baseline, we consider a reward (\textit{score reward}) that only gives a value at terminal nodes ($r^\mathsf{end}_T$) without an intermediate reward.
-Besides, we present the values of the optimal solution and the solutions obtained by a random value-selection heuristic.
-Fig. \ref{fig:intermediate_rewards} shows the evolution of the objective value ($y$-axis, averaged on 20 instances of the validation step) with the training time (number of episodes in the $x$-axis).
+Besides, we also consider the solutions returned by a random value-selection heuristic as a baseline.
+Figure~\ref{fig:intermediate_rewards} shows the evolution of the quality of the first solution returned ($y$-axis, averaged on 20 instances of the validation step) with the training time (number of episodes in the $x$-axis) using for training our restart-based search strategy defined in Section~\ref{subsec:rbs}.
 Instances are Barabási-Albert randomly generated graphs with 50 nodes.
-Except for the reward scheme, the other parts of the architecture are unchanged.
-We observe that the \textit{propagation-based reward} provides a more stable training (Fig.~\ref{fig:intermediate_rewards_gc}) and can converge to a better model or, at least, to an equally good model as the sparse reward (Figs.~\ref{fig:intermediate_rewards_mc} and \ref{fig:intermediate_rewards_mis}).
+Except for the rewarding scheme, the other parts of the architecture are unchanged.
+We observe that the \textit{propagation-based reward} provides a more stable training (Figure~\ref{fig:intermediate_rewards_gc}) and can converge to a better model or, at least, to an equally good model as the terminal \textit{score reward} (Figures~\ref{fig:intermediate_rewards_mc} and \ref{fig:intermediate_rewards_mis}).